Sebastian Junger: Career

 Junger began working as a freelance writer, often trying to publish articles on topics that interested him.
-He often took other jobs for temporary periods of time to support himself.
-Researching dangerous occupations as a topic, he became deeply engaged in learning about commercial fishing and its hazards.

-In 1997, with the success of his non-fiction book, The Perfect Storm, Junger was touted as a new Hemingway.
-His work stimulated renewed interest in adventure non-fiction.
-The book received a large pre-publication deal for movie rights, was on the New York Times bestseller list for a year in the hardback edition, and for two years in paperback.
+In 1997, Junger published The Perfect Storm, which was commercially successful.

 In 2000 Junger published an article "The Forensics of War," in Vanity Fair.
-He received a National Magazine Award for this.
 He continues to work there as a contributing editor.
 In early 2007, he reported from Nigeria on the subject of blood oil.
 With British photographer Tim Hetherington, Junger created The Other War: Afghanistan, produced with ABC News and Vanity Fair.
 It was shown on Nightline in September 2008 and the two men shared the DuPont-Columbia Award for broadcast journalism for the work.

 His book War (2010) revolves around a platoon of the US Army 173rd Airborne stationed in Afghanistan.

 Junger, along with Hetherington, used material gathered in the Korengal Valley of Afghanistan for the book and to create a related documentary feature Restrepo.
 The film was nominated for an Academy Award for Best Documentary Feature and won the Grand Jury Prize for a domestic documentary at the Sundance Film Festival in 2010.
-On April 27, 2011, Junger was presented with the "Leadership in Entertainment Award" by Iraq and Afghanistan Veterans of America (IAVA) for his work on Restrepo.

 Junger's book, Tribe: On Homecoming and Belonging, was published in 2016.

-Junger has a chapter giving advice in Tim Ferriss' book Tools of Titans.

 His latest work Freedom, on the American ideal of the same name, was published by Simon & Schuster in 2021.

-While much of Junger's writing is subjective and participatory, he strives to maintain a neutral point of view and avoids contemporary political discussion, especially around frequent subjects like economic inequality and war.
-In 2021, he cited his "favorite quote" in an interview with The Guardian: "Journalists don't tell people what to think.
-They tell them what to think about."
+In July 2026, 60 Minutes executive producer Nick Bilton announced in an employee memo that Junger would be joining the broadcast as a contributor.